nirin/msbuild-sdks/Sources/MSBuild.Common.Sdk/ReadMe.md

 ```

 That's it.
 You do not need to specify any default properties or items as they'll be automatically defined.
-After that, you can use the `Greet` to display the greeting message (_in my example_) or roll your own targets to do things that you want.
+After that, you can use the `Greet` target to display the greeting message (_in my example_) or roll your own targets to do things that you want.
 E.g.: `msbuild -t:DoWork ...`

 #### Important to Note

-- It will only work with Visual Studio IDE (Windows/Mac) as it requires the desktop `msbuild` and the target Platform SDKs which are not cross-platform.
-- It might work in Visual Studio Code, but you have to configure build tasks in `launch.json` to use desktop `msbuild` to build.
-- You must install the tools of the platforms you intend to build.
-For Xamarin, that means the Xamarin Workload; for UWP install those tools as well.
+- This SDK does not support Common Project System (**CPS**) protocol.
+As such, it may not open in Visual Studio and other IDEs that require it.
+- But code editors such as Visual Studio Code and others will open the project without any issues as they (_OmniSharp_) don't require CPS.

 More information on how SDK's are resolved can be found [here](https://docs.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved).